megadoc/megadoc/README.md

 The UI of tinydoc is written in [React](https://facebook.github.io/react/) and is also extensible through different means: outlets and full-fledged plugins.

 _TODO_: UI plugin guide.

-See the core plugins for guidance.
-The plugin implementations lives under `plugins/*/*` and their UIs are found under `plugins/*/ui`.